Improved Contextual Recognition In Automatic Speech Recognition Systems By Semantic Lattice Rescoring: Methodology

 By combining these scores, the lattice paths that were previously assigned lower scores by the ASR system but have higher probabilities according to the LM are promoted, resulting in a better transcription of the input audio than the original input.

-A prominent mathematical formula in the lattice creation process in ASR is related to the computation of the overall likelihood or score of a path through the lattice.
+A prominent mathematical formula in the lattice creation process in ASR is related to the computation of the overall likelihood or score of a path through the lattice, defined in Equation \eqref{eq1}.
 This score is typically calculated as the sum of individual acoustic and language model scores along the path.

 where, $N$ represents the number of words in the path, $\text{word}_i$ is the $i^{th}$ word in the path, $P(\text{word}_i | \text{word}_{i-1})$ is the conditional probability of transitioning from $\text{word}_{i-1}$ to $\text{word}_i$ using the language model, and $P(\text{acoustic features}_i | \text{word}_i)$ is the probability of observing acoustic features at position $i$ given $\text{word}_i$ using the acoustic model.